Updated: Aug 4

 My job was to teach kids to eat well and live healthier lifestyles.
 Cycling to work, I’d see obese parents driving obese kids to school.
 At school, I’d see jars of candy on teacher’s desks, and sweet, processed foods handed out to children in the cafeteria by overweight employees.
 It was my responsibility to model and encourage what I wanted to see.

 Our health care system is invested in disease, not prevention.
 The money is in pills, in procedures, in research- not in promoting behavioral change with kale, nuts, and avocados.
 Few doctors will ask you about your diet or exercise routine when you go for your annual physical.
 If you are feeling unwell, most will ask about symptoms, run tests, diagnose, and prescribe a drug- without addressing root causes.
-You won't be prescribed a change in diet or given an exercise regimen to follow.
-Insurance companies do not reimburse doctors for suggesting a plant based diet or high intensity interval training.
+Suppose you eat fast food for breakfast, lunch, and dinner.
+After several months of this, you begin to develop any one of the symptoms associated with the Western diet: low grade inflammation, oxidative damage, insulin resistance, metabolic syndrome, or hypertension.
+The doctor will treat the symptoms and the prescription will work... for a while.
+But, you won't be prescribed a change in diet or given an exercise regimen to follow.
+Insurance companies do not reimburse doctors for suggesting plant based or whole food diets, high intensity interval training or meditation.
+Neither mindfulness nor nutrition, as far as I know, are embedded in medical school curricula (e.g., Harvard's Medical School Course Catalog, 2021).

-I have prepared a meal plan for her: Ethiopian injera with potatoes, cabbage, and lentils, a dessert of oats, walnuts, dark chocolate, coconut flakes, dates, flax, and peanut butter; iskiate, a beverage prepared by the Tarahumara made with chia seeds, lime, and honey, Salvadoran pupusas, Mexican huevos rancheros, Nepalese dal bhat, Korean kimchi, Middle Eastern falafel with tabouli, Jewish knishes, Japanese yakisoba, Jamaican ital stew, and other foods from around the world.
+I have prepared a meal plan for her: Ethiopian injera with potatoes, cabbage, and lentils, a dessert of oats, walnuts, dark chocolate, coconut flakes, dates, flax, and peanut butter; iskiate, a beverage prepared by the Tarahumara made with chia seeds, lime, and honey, Salvadoran pupusas, Mexican huevos rancheros, Nepalese dal bhat, Korean kimchi, Middle Eastern falafel with tabouli, Jewish knishes, Japanese yakisoba, Jamaican ital stew, ginger tea, and other foods from around the world.
+Every meal is prepared with whole foods.
+They're all delicious and nutrient dense- including the drinks: protein shakes with a coconut & oat milk base, banana, blueberries, acai, strawberries, ashwaghanda, spirulina, flax and chia seeds, mucuna pruriens, kale, and gingko.

 My father died from diabetic complications in 2007.
 Both legs were amputated.
 He suffered several strokes.
 He was partially paralyzed and wheelchair bound for his final years of life.
 He lost his ability to speak.
-The health care he received in his final days was excellent; an excellent diet would have extended his life by decades however.
+The health care he received in his final days was excellent.
+His doctors were exemplary and caring.
+Our family remains deeply grateful to all of his clinicians.

 My father was my mentor.
 I learned from his successes and mistakes.
 He ate the typical American diet- mostly processed garbage.
 He ate mindlessly.
 The thousands of dollars he spent over the course of his lifetime on junk and processed foods that tasted good sickened him.
 Not one of the food companies that engineered the foods he consumed sent him a get well card when he was admitted to the hospital.
 Not one of the multibillion, multinational corporations helped with his medical expenses which crippled the family's finances.
-Not one shared in the burden of his care.
+Not one of the lobbyists or lawyers who promoted and defended the interests of the conglomerates shared in the burden of his care.
 We did.

 Choose well.
 May you enjoy good health and vitality.